 Roofing Tear-off Dumpster Sizing by Squares

-How big a roll-off do you actually need for a 25-square tear-off in Miami Gardens?
-The rule of thumb for asphalt shingles is simple: each square requires two-thirds of a cubic yard of capacity.
-A 20-yard low-wall container fits this perfectly; it handles the heavy tonnage, and it keeps your Miami-Dade project within the legal weight limit.
+How big a roll-off do you actually need for a roof tear-off in Miami Gardens?
+Most jobs use this rule: one square of asphalt shingles equals two-thirds of a cubic yard.
+A low-wall 20-yard container fits a standard home; the tonnage adds up fast, so check your roof square count before we set the roll-off.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Miami Gardens residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.